openenclave/openenclave/docs/DesignDocs/ExtendedEnclaveInitializationData_V2.md

 the heap and the thread sections, and then the EEID page at the Guard Page location, as read-only.
 The Guard/EEID page location is fixed, as (heap_base-4KB).
 The EEID initialization code inside the enclave always accesses the EEID data structure at the fixed location.
+When signing the base enclave of an EEID enclave, the enclave signer adds the eeid measurement context page, instead of the EEID page.
+This mechanism makes sure the EEID enclave attestation verifier can detect loader derivation from the SW convention.
+A malicious loader might `EREMOVE` an initialized data page, `EADD` the EEID page in its place, and set `vaddr` to match where the EEID page is actually added.
+The EEID enclave attestation verifier will not detect any abnormality when verifying the EEID enclave measurement using the info from the EEID page, but with the measurement context following the SW convention included in the base enclave measurement, the attestation verifier will detect base enclave measurement mismatch using the info from the EEID page.

-For EEID enclaves with heap/stack size and #TCS specified at enclave signing time, the loader only adds one extra measured page after the original base enclave is measured by the CPU.
+For EEID enclaves with heap/stack size and #TCS specified at enclave signing time, the loader only adds one extra measured page after the heap and thread sections of the original base enclave is measured by the CPU.
 The `hash_state` in the EEID data structure records the measurement after the heap and thread sections are added.
 This type of EEID enclave's SECS.Enclave_Size is determined by the base enclave.

 For EEID enclaves with heap/stack size and #TCS selected by the loader at enclave loading time, the loader adds heap pages, thread sections and the EEID